 Should he be fed before leaving?

 If your pet is not used to travelling by car, it is not recommended to feed him up to five hours before travelling.
 This will help avoid dizziness and vomiting.
+If it is an animal that gets dizzy a lot, talk to your vet about giving it an anti-motion pill.

 Where’s he going to travel?